andresoats/EC1B1-Coursework/README.md

 # EC1B1-Coursework
 EC1B1 Coursework files

 Contains the Jupyter notebook used for the data cleaning -- coursework_data-cleaning.ipynb --  (completed by Andres Oats Garcia) and the excel files downloaded from the IMF database.
+Our countries are Spain and the US.